 Allotments.
 Surely the saviour of many during the war when food was in short supply.
 But what about now?

-In the current economic climate, rising food costs and food shortages due to the coronavirus, an allotment is a great way to lower weekly food bills.
-This is the main reason why my husband and I got a plot two minutes walk from home.
+In the current economic climate, rising food costs and food shortages due to the coronavirus, an allotment is a great way to lower weekly food bills and escape for a few hours out of the house.
+This is the main reason why my husband and I got a plot two minutes walk from home in April 2014.